RedVentures/video-branching-strategy/README.md

 ## Branch Naming

-Branch naming is left mostly up to the discretion of the person creating the branch with a few exceptions. `master` and `develop` are always named exactly that.
+Branch naming is left mostly up to the discretion of the person creating the branch with a few exceptions. `main` and `develop` are always named exactly that.
 When a feature/bugfix is related to a JIRA ticket we prefer that the branch name start with the ticket number (eg. `hyb-545-add-headerbar`).
 Hotfix and release branches should follow a pattern defined in the project type documents (ie. `release-vX.Y.Z` or